Assurance that your wishes will be met

 Did you know that, assets which are jointly owned, held in a trust, a superannuation fund, death benefits and life insurance policies will pass on to the beneficiaries named within those arrangements and will legally override the intended beneficiaries named in your Will, if they are different?
 And did you know that a simple Will may not protect your estate’s beneficiaries from creditors and even from their former partners after a relationship breakdown?

 A Testamentary Trust created within your Will, is an effective way to ensure that your estate transfers in accordance with your wishes and that your beneficiaries receive all of their benefits.

 Consideration to Enduring Powers of Attorney, Guardianship and Advance Care Directives are also important elements of the estate planning process, to ensure you are properly taken care of if you become incapacitated.

 Failure to undertake comprehensive estate planning can result in quite unintended outcomes.

 One of the most important considerations when making a Will is the appointment of Executor(s) – the person(s) who have the responsibility of seeing that your wishes are carried out.
 Consideration as to the appointment of an appropriate Executor of your estate needs to be determined before finalising your Will.

-If your Will or estate documents are lost or misplaced and no-one can find them, they will not be effective To give comfort that your documents will be kept in a safe place and in safe hands, we will securely store them for you on our premises at no cost to you and give you a copy for your own records.
+If your Will or estate documents are lost or misplaced and no-one can find them, they will not be effective.
+To give comfort that your documents will be kept in a safe place and in safe hands, we will securely store an electronic copy for you, at no cost to you and give you the original for your own records.